Alba Flores

 2005–2014: Career beginnings

-In 2009, she recorded her father's song, "No Puedo Enamorarme de Ti (I cannot fall in love with you)", for the soundtrack of a movie by Roberto Santiago's [es], Al final del camino, starring Malena Alterio and Fernando Tejero as the protagonists.[11]
+In 2009, she recorded her father's song, "No Puedo Enamorarme de Ti (I cannot fall in love with you)", for the soundtrack of a movie by Roberto Santiago's [es], Al final del camino, starring Malena Alterio and Fernando Tejero.[11]

-She trained at the Corazza Acting Studio by the renowned acting coach Juan Carlos Corazza.
-She's one of the generation of actors of the studio, a list that includes Javier Bardem, an Oscar Awards winning actor.[12]
+She trained at the Corazza Acting Studio by the renowned acting coach Juan Carlos Corazza.[12]
 She participated in the studio's 2011 theater play, Comedia Y Sueno (Comedia and Dream, the most beautiful lie).[13]

-Beginning in 2013, she was cast in a main role as the protagonist's Moroccan servant, Jamila, in the Antena 3 series El tiempo entre costuras (The Time in Between), set in Spain and the Northern Protectorates in Morocco, following the Spanish Civil War.
-She then played an Indian woman in the movie made for TV based on the life of Spanish Missionary Vicente Ferrer.
+Beginning in 2013, she was cast as the protagonist's Moroccan servant, Jamila, in the Antena 3 series El tiempo entre costuras (The Time in Between), set in Spain and the Northern Protectorates in Morocco, following the Spanish Civil War.
+She then played an Indian woman in Vincente Ferrer, a television film based on the life of Spanish Missionary Vicente Ferrer.
 Filming took place in Anantapur, India.[14]
 This was followed by an appearance in the TVE series Cuéntame as an important witness in a plot involving corrupt police.[9]

-From 2015 to 2019, she played the character named Saray Vargas de Jesús, a Romani woman who initially faced a 5-year prison sentence for Assault in Vis a Vis (Locked Up).
-The show suffered comparisons to Orange is the New Black before the premiere due to similar prison setting, however, after the initial episodes, was proven that the two shows are different in themes in which Vis a Vis is more of a high octane thriller Drama and Dark Humor as to the Comedy Drama of Orange is the New Black.
-Considered a clever and thrilling breakout out hit by critics and fans alike, the show gave Flores her first breakout role in television.
-For this, she received her first TV Award, a shared Best Female Performer in Fiction Award with the female cast via Ondas Awards, a Best Supporting Actress in a Television Series Award for Spanish Actors Union Awards and several other acting citations.[15][16][17][18]
+From 2015 to 2019, she played Saray Vargas de Jesús, a Romani woman who initially faced a 5-year prison sentence for Assault in the prison crime drama series Vis a Vis (Locked Up).
+Considered a clever and thrilling breakout out hit by critics, the show gave Flores her first breakout role in television.
+For this, she received her first TV Award, a shared Onda Award for Best Female Performer in Fiction with the female cast of the series, a Best Supporting Actress in a Television Series Award from the Spanish Actors Union Awards, and several other nominations.[15][16][17][18]
 In 2017, Netflix bought Global streaming rights for the show.
-With a strong following, the show run for a total of four seasons and an additional spinoff called Vis a Vis: Oasis premiered in 2020.
-Flores, who played an essential character on the main show had a special guest appearance in the finale to close the series.
+With a strong following, the show ran for a total of four seasons plus the spinoff fifth season Vis a vis: El Oasis (2020).
+Flores, who played an essential character on Vis a Vis, had a special guest appearance in the finale of El Oasis.

 2017–present: International recognition with La Casa de Papel